RareKermit/TrumpBalatro/README.md

 # TrumpBalatro
 Trump Balatro Mod! -- Now With Tariffs! (and other things)

-Requires steamoded, credit to them for their mod in general, and the ModdedVanilla adding joker tutorial stuff used here as well!
+Requires steamoded, credit to them for their mod in general, and the ModdedVanilla joker-adding stuff used here as well!

 ---